nodejs/node/deps/npm/doc/cli/install.md

 ## DESCRIPTION

 This command installs a package, and any packages that it depends on.
+If the package has a shrinkwrap file, the installation of dependencies will be driven by that.
+See npm-shrinkwrap(1).

 A `package` is: